 2. Floating Toolbox

-For just 804kb, this app is a treat.
+For just 804kb, this Assistive Touch app alternative is a treat.
 You will get a floating icon on your screen which simply opens a drop-down of apps on touching.
 It is quite different from other floating touch apps on Android because of its small size and unique design.

 In the free version, you can add up to a maximum of 5 apps whereas in pro version you can add unlimited apps.
 You can change the appearance of the floating icon by changing its size and transparency.
 By upgrading to the premium version, you also get toggle options, recent apps, Wi-Fi, Bluetooth and many more features.

 You can also sort apps ordering according to your own convenience.
 Unfortunately, there is no option for capturing screenshots but still, it is worth giving a try.